OneLink U Lesson 1

 Discussion Questions

 2.)
-Which one of the three parts of the “Triangle of Transformation” will be most challenging for you?
+Which of the three parts of the “Triangle of Transformation” is the most challenging for you?
+Willing to Change, Commitment to Train, or Dependence on God?

 3.)
-What is one area you want to grow in to prepare for your summer trip?
+What is one area/skill you want to grow in to prepare for your summer trip?

 a.)
-Talk to you church or campus ministry about how they want to handle fundraising, including: where should people send checks, how will funds be tracked, tips, etc.
+Talk to your church or campus ministry director about a plan for fundraising: Timeline for sending out letters, where should people send checks, how will expenses be paid, etc.

 c.)
 Brainstorm names of people to whom you want to send support letters (Goal of 50 names).